Architectural Drafting & Design (ARCH), AAS

 |ARCH1231||Building & the Environment||3|

 The following sample academic plan demonstrates how a student's schedule might look on a semester-by-semester basis, including elective courses.
-Your actual degree plan may differ from this sequence, depending on whether you start in the fall or spring semester, what transfer credits you may have (if any), and which Arts & Sciences courses and electives you take and when you take them.
+Your actual degree plan may differ from this sequence, depending on whether you start in the fall or spring semester, what transfer credits you may have (if any), and which General Education courses and electives you take and when you take them.